The Best International Fiction of May 2026

 May brings a particularly solid crop of newly translated mysteries, thrillers, and horror fiction; I would also like to point out how nicely the covers match, and also how nice it...

-Search fresh public links, source activity, and post angles for Fiction In Translation.
+Search fresh public links, source activity, and ready-to-use post angles for Fiction In Translation.

 Fresh curated links around Fiction in translation are collected here so marketers can spot useful updates and turn timely ideas into posts faster.